AmbroseNTK/Food-Recognition-For-Blind-People-And-Foreigner/README.md

 TensorFlow | TensorFlow framework supports all things in ML/DL.
 If your PC have GPU card, you should install TensorFlow-GPU version to get high performance | https://www.tensorflow.org/install/
 Anaconda | In Windows, some package in unvailable, so you should have Anaconda to install them | https://conda.io/docs/user-guide/install/index.html
 </br>
-There is three important tools you have to install first.
-There are some small tool I will show you after.
+There are three important tools you have to install first, some small tool I will show you after.
 </p>

 <h3>